jonlpersson/ed-latimore/site/_posts/2022-07-25-my-review-of-the-bosley-revitalizer-272-laser-cap.md

 1. While Bosley hasn’t paid me for this review, they did supply me with a free laser cap to try.
 This doesn’t misalign my incentives or affect my review because they aren’t paying me any affiliate commission for any sold.
 Also, I already paid them about $20k for my two hair transplants.
 2. I haven’t tried other lllt technologies or laser hair growth therapy caps.
 I know other companies make competing devices (Hairmax, Irestore, Illumiflow, etc.), but I haven’t used them.
 This is one customer review of one specific brand.
 Don’t take this as an indictment against or an endorsement of laser hair restoration technology.
 It’s only an assessment of Bosley’s Revitalizer 272.

-With that out of the way, let’s dig into the functions, features, and promises of the Bosley Revitalizer 272
+With that out of the way, let’s dig into the functions, features, and promises of the Bosley Revitalizer 272.
+From my limited experience, it does appear to be one of the best laser hair growth devices on the market.

 ## What you need to know about low-level laser therapy (lllt)